St Martins Property Group: History

-Early years
+Early history

 The Company was incorporated in February 1924 as The St Martins-Le-Grand Property Company Limited to carry on the business of property investment.

-The company started to expand after the war years and in 1947 it merged with the Cheapside Land Development Company Limited which owned a number of London office properties.
-The Company then acquired Porkellis Property & General Investment Trust Limited in 1954, further expanding the portfolio of office investments.

-Rapid growth was to follow after 1956, with the acquisition of a number of property companies including London & Northern Properties Limited, introducing significant portfolios of investment properties and development sites.
-It was during this period that the name of the Company was changed to St Martins Property Corporation Limited.

-Organic growth

 In addition to growth by acquisition, the company embarked on an extensive programme of property development and during the 1960s and 70's many schemes were completed including Kings Mall Shopping Centre at Hammersmith, which was later sold in 2011.

-Kuwaiti ownership

 In 1974 Kuwait purchased the St Martin's Property Corporation outright.

-During the 1980s the company expanded its portfolio with the completion of major office, retail and warehousing schemes including London Bridge City, Windmill Hill Business Park in Swindon, the Drummond Centre in Croydon, Monument Mall Newcastle, Cathedral Lanes Coventry, Fieldhead Business Centre Bradford and Elliots Field Retail Park at Rugby.
-All properties except for London Bridge City and the Windmill Hill Business Park were disposed of during 2011.
+During the 1980s the company expanded its portfolio with the completion of major office, retail and warehousing schemes including the Drummond Centre in Croydon.

-Further acquisitions
+21st century

 In March 2007 St Martins completed the purchase of one of Europe's largest shopping centres, Cevahir Mall, in Istanbul.
 St Martins acquired a new-build office building at 51 Lime Street in the City of London in June 2008.
 This building was later renamed the Willis Building as it is the UK headquarters of insurers The Willis Group.
 Designed by architect Norman Foster, the Willis Building is located in the centre of the City opposite the Lloyd's building.
-It is one of the tallest buildings in the City, with 45,615 sq m of space on 29 floors, together with a 10-storey building on 25 Fenchurch Avenue.

 St Martins then purchased the 27-storey luxury residential tower Lietocourt Arx Tower in Minato, Chuo-Ku, adjacent to Nihonbashi and Ginza, Tokyo's business and retail district.
 This 281-apartment building in Japan was acquired in February 2009.

 Restructuring

 St Martins went through a restructuring of its portfolio in 2010 and 2011 when smaller assets were sold off in the UK and in Continental Europe, plus retail shopping centres in the UK.
 Savills ran the portfolio sales under the code name 'Project Blue'.
+Subsequently, money was re-invested in core property acquisitions and the company remained in an acquisitive mode.
+In December 2011, 60 Threadneedle Street was acquired from Hammerson.
+The building completed in 2009.